7J-8N

 Exception 3 — Emergency

-8J3AAA-AMT had been temporarily licensed and used for emergency communications during the aftermath of Kobe earthquake in 1995.
-The JARL and the Japan Amateur Radio Equipment Industry Association (JAIA) conducted the effort at the request of the Ministry of Posts and Telecommunications.
-Two hundred hand-held transceivers for 430 and 1260 MHz were supplied by JAIA member companies for the operation.
-Each portable station was assigned a special call sign 8J3AAA, 8J3AAB and so on.
+During the aftermath of Kobe earthquake which occured on Jan.
+17, 1995, the JARL and the Japan Amateur Radio Industries Association (JAIA) conducted the effort at the request of the Ministry of Posts and Telecommunications (now "the Ministry of Internal Affairs and Communications").
+JAIA member companies supplied two hundreds (200) hand-held transceivers, followed by additional sixty (60) ones, for 430 and 1260 MHz for the operation.
+The Ministry orally licensed each of them and assigned a special call sign 8J3AAA, 8J3AAB and so on.
+All licensees are the JARL.

 9. 8M — Special Event Stations, for a suffix alignment